If you have been accused of a crime, your mind is probably racing and filled with a million different questions:

 - Federal Crimes

-In addition to trying cases, I also handle post-conviction appeals, expunction and non-disclosure, and I'm one of the few lawyers in this area who handles cases both at trial and on appeal.
+In addition to trying cases, I also handle post-conviction appeals (which includes writs of habeas corpus), expunction and non-disclosure, and I'm one of the few lawyers in this area who handles cases both at trial and on appeal.
 In addition to being board certified in criminal law, I’m also Board Certified in Criminal Appellate Law.
-As a result of that experience I understand what works and what doesn’t work, and am able to identify all the issues that may be important in your case.
+As a result of that experience, I understand what works and what doesn’t work, and am able to identify all the issues that may be important in your case.